 The ministerial staff prefers to be called by their first names.
 They prefer not to be addressed as "Reverend" or "Pastor."
 The term "Pastor" applies to the elders.

 What about Sunday evenings?

-During the school year, many Community Groups meet on Sunday evening.
-Students in 7th through 12th grade also meet in life groups on Sunday evening.
+Many Community Groups meet on Sunday evenings.
+Students in 6th through 12th grade also meet in life groups on Sunday evening.
 We do not have a Sunday evening worship service.